nallonp/NetCoreREST-API/README.md

 ```
 ## How to use:

-Setup the depencies via injection:
+Setup the dependencies via injection:
 ```cs
 private void DependencyInjection(IServiceCollection services) {